Build your professional image and improve your organizational effectiveness by acquiring the skills needed to communicate confidently and effectively.

 How we communicate in our work environments is constantly changing.
 The norm for our day-to-day communications is now a world of e-mail and text-messaging, interspersed with face-to-face communications.
 Recognizing the importance and etiquette required for interpersonal and organizational communication is critical for your professional success.
 This seminar will address all forms of communication used in the workplace and give you the skills you need to communicate successfully.

-This is a module in the Business Communication Program.
+This is a module in the Professional Communication Skills Program.